kiavashp/kiavashp.github.io/docs/_words/wolf.md

 category: story
 title: "Wolf"
 date: 2021-06-24
-summary: "A man in the park is on the phone with an old friend."
+summary: "A man in the park makes a call to an old friend."
 spotlight: true
 ---